 - Trendy restaurants serve fermented curtido as a taco topping.

 - My son likes adding a few forkfuls to a plate of nachos.
-It offers a surprisingly salsa-like flavour.
+It offers a surprisingly salsa-like flavor.

 - My daughter likes eating curtido with cheese and crackers.

 - Serve it with a bean and rice glory bowl.

 - After fermenting for a month, curtido will taste like sauerkraut.
 Perfect for serving on hot dogs!